KungCheops/aigrader/README.md

 Then run `aigrader editdist assignment-*`; this will compute the distance between all of the assignments within the directory, which is saved as `edit_distances.npy` within the folder `output`.

 > If computations are very slow you can try out the `-i` flag which ignores parts of the code.

-> If you have a scaffold file that you want to provide you can use `-f` to tell it to match functions and `-s` together with the path to the scaffold file.
+> If you have a scaffold file that you want to provide you can use `-f` to tell it to match functions and `-s` together with the path to the scaffold file, to tell it to use that scaffold file.

 When the distances have been computed the next step is to produce a linkage matrix.
 This is done with `aigrader linkage`.
 The linkage matrix is then saved in the output folder as `linkage.npy`.